mikeroyal/Open-Source-Security-Guide/README.md

 [SELinux](https://github.com/SELinuxProject/selinux) is a security enhancement to Linux which allows users and administrators more control over access control.
 Access can be constrained on such variables as which users and applications can access which resources.
 These resources may take the form of files.
 Standard Linux access controls, such as file modes (-rwxr-xr-x) are modifiable by the user and the applications which the user runs.
 Conversely, SELinux access controls are determined by a policy loaded on the system which may not be changed by careless users or misbehaving applications.

+[Control Groups(Cgroups)](https://www.redhat.com/sysadmin/cgroups-part-one) is a Linux kernel feature that allows you to allocate resources such as CPU time, system memory, network bandwidth, or any combination of these resources for user-defined groups of tasks (processes) running on a system.

+[EarlyOOM](https://github.com/rfjakob/earlyoom) is a daemon for Linux that enables users to more quickly recover and regain control over their system in low-memory situations with heavy swap usage.

 [Kali Linux](https://www.kali.org/)  is an open source project that is maintained and funded by Offensive Security, a provider of world-class information security training and penetration testing services.

 [Pi-hole](https://pi-hole.net/) is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_Sinkhole) that protects your devices from unwanted content, without installing any client-side software, intended for use on a private network.
 It is designed for use on embedded devices with network capability, such as the Raspberry Pi, but it can be used on other machines running Linux and cloud implementations.